hackclub/hackpad/hackpads/bfpad/README.md

 # bfpad

-bfpad is an 8-key macropad with an additional 0.91 inch 128x32 OLED display and an EC11 rotary encoder. there are 3 reverse-mount neopixels to light under the keys, as well as 8 under the board. the goal is to write firmware to allow you to write and run [bf](https://en.wikipedia.org/wiki/Brainfuck) code directly on the keyboard. hopefully.
+bfpad is an 8-key macropad with an additional 0.91 inch 128x32 OLED display and an EC11 rotary encoder. there are 3 reverse-mount neopixels to light under the keys, as well as 8 under the board. with limited keys on the pad, i figured interpreting a limited-character and simple language directly on the microcontroller would be a perfect fit. the goal is to write firmware to allow you to write and run [bf](https://en.wikipedia.org/wiki/Brainfuck) code directly on the keyboard. hopefully.
 ![bfpad](assets/bfpad.png)

 ## case